KirkDJohnson/Microsoft-Intune-365-Entra-and-Azure-Practice/README.md

 <h2>Thoughts</h2>
-This project was very interesting as it kept taking turns and redirecting to applications I had no initial intention of using.
+This project was very interesting as it kept taking turns and redirecting me to applications I had no initial intention of using.
 However, I was gladly suprised.
 I initially only wanted to learn about Intune, but was able to learn about several other Microsoft tools and systems.
-In a perfect world, there is no reason for all them no be tied together in one administration tool, however, at least within say 365 Admin center, clicking on endpoints opens Intunes to configure endpoints.
+In a perfect world, there is no reason for all them not be tied together in one administration tool.
+Although, at least within say 365 Admin center, clicking on endpoints opens Intune to configure endpoints.
 All of the products were fairly straightforward.
 Potentially in a future project I will add the Intune licenses to users on a virtual machine and do active configuration rather than theoretical.
 That would make for even more learning opportunities.
 <!--
  ```diff
 - text in red